What is the Difference Between MQL vs. SQL?

 Marketing is a process with very clear start and end points.
 The customer’s journey from the stage of identifying a need to making a purchase is called the sales funnel or the buying cycle.
-Marketing qualified leads (MQLs) and sales qualified leads (SQLs) both have specific positions in the buying cycle, but the treatment needed to convert them into a sale is different in each case, and often requires publishing specific types of content and other inbound marketing strategies.
+Marketing qualified leads (MQLs) and Sales qualified leads (SQLs) both have specific positions in the buying cycle, but the treatment needed to convert them into a sale is different in each case.
+This often requires publishing specific types of content and other inbound marketing strategies for MQL vs. SQL.

 A marketing qualified lead is a potential customer as opposed to a sales qualified lead, which is a prospective one.
 An MQL is someone who has indicated an interest in your product or service, to the point of giving you some personal information such as their name and email address.
 It means they could become a customer at a later stage, but are not yet ready to buy.
 MQLs have typically gone through the steps at the beginning of the buying cycle, which could include: